Origami-Instructions.com spreading joy one fold at a time

 origami-squash-fold-example-3

 Origami Squash Fold Example 4: This is a great example from the origami star box.
-Here we fold the flap over to the center crease, then bring it back slightly, open the flap and press down the paper to form the squash fold.
+Here we fold the top flap over to the center crease, then pry open the paper and press it down to form the squash fold.

 origami-squash-fold-example-4